-Most of you have probably noticed and some have pitched their tent in :) such "ridge trenches", i.e. longitudinal cracks or structural hollows at the top of a ridge that have developed over time into several-meter-deep ditches.
+Most of you have probably noticed and some have pitched their tent in such "ridge trenches" usually called ridge-top grabens by geologists, i.e. longitudinal cracks or structural hollows at the top of a ridge that have developed over time into several-meter-deep ditches.
 Some can result from (or can be initiated by) gravitational forces pulling the rock mass in opposite directions.
 This nice one runs along the Polish-Slovak border, at the saddle NW of Starorobociański Wierch (Klin).
 It's a late September afternoon: warm in the sun on the south slope whereas frost holds on the shaded north slope.

 (Please see the comments below for a little discussion)

 Page Scores range from 0% to 100%.
 The higher the score, the higher the perceived quality of the image.
 Score is not a simple average of votes, but takes into account the number of votes and the power of the voters.

 For every object, a hit is registered each time the object's main page is viewed.
 A user's hits are the sum of all the hits on the objects he or she owns.